Astrit Fazliu

-Astrit Fazliu (born 18 October 1987) is a Kosovan professional footballer who plays as a winger for Kosovan club Ferizaj in the Football Superleague of Kosovo.
+Astrit Fazliu (born 18 October 1987) is a Kosovan former professional footballer who played as a winger.

 Club career

 Shkëndija

-In December 2013, Fazliu signed a one-and-a-half year contract with the Macedonian First League side FK Shkëndija, with an renew option.
+In December 2013, Fazliu signed a one-and-a-half-year contract with the Macedonian First League side Shkëndija, with an renew option.
 He was given squad number 7 for the second part of the 2013–14 season.

 2013–14 season

 He had to wait until March to make his debut in the elite of Macedonian football, playing 65 minutes in a 3–0 triumph against Makedonija.
 Fazliu scored his first goal for Shkëndija in his fifth appearance for the club, netting the second in 91st minute to seal the 0–2 away success against Turnovo.
 He scored his second goal of the season in Tetovo derby, netting the fifth of the 5–0 home win against Renova.
 He ended his first six months with the club by scoring twice in 12 appearances, all in league, with the team securing a spot in first qualifying round of 2014–15 UEFA Europa League.